-Characters:all of the chapters are very unique and introspective, which makes it so much more symbolic when we consider the fact that none of them were given proper names in the book.
+Characters: All of the chapters are very unique and introspective, which makes it so much more symbolic when we consider the fact that none of them were given proper names in the book.
 They were referred to as “the woman,” “the girl,” “the boy” and “the man”.
-This is symbolic for the logic of 1942 America, and how we didn’t even consider Japanese Americans as equal humans, but deemed them low enough to completely forget the fact that these people were and are just like everyone else.
+This is symbolic of the logic of 1942 America, and how we didn’t even consider Japanese Americans as equal humans but deemed them low enough to completely forget the fact that these people were and are just like everyone else.

 I picked the quotes that I did for the favorite quotes section because they really resonate with me.
 I shared this on my Instagram a few weeks ago, but I relate to these quotes because I somewhat experienced the same thing growing up black in America.
 And I truly think that as a child, you are like a sponge.
 You soak up bits and pieces of other people’s demeanors and attitudes whether it be benign or malignant because it’s just the way human development works.
 So when the girl is saying things like “we would listen to their music.
 We would dress just like they did.
 We would change our names to sound more like theirs.”
 I see what some others won’t see, and that is the sheer pain behind feeling unaccepted because of the skin you’re in, which I have experienced myself.

 Since the children in this book are much younger, I think most that rejected Japanese Americans after they were released from internment were broadly modeling their parent’s attitudes (although in no way do I mean that most = all.)
 This really hurts my heart because before I read this book, I slightly knew what Japanese Internment was, but it’s such a muddled part of American history that most people don’t know of or think twice about it.
 I mean, can you imagine if we did that with the civil rights movement?
 Imagine if it was just another thing that “happened” and we all moved on with our lives without a second thought.
 I couldn’t imagine being deemed the “enemy” just because I look like the people we just so happened to be at war with.
-When you look back at history with contemporary knowledge, I think (if you’re like me, anyway) that you get these two mixed feelings of: #1: Well, I’m glad we’re not there anymore.
-But also a feeling of #2: HOLY CRAP, HOW DID WE LET THIS HAPPEN?
+When you look back at history with contemporary knowledge, I think (if you’re like me, anyway) that you get these two mixed feelings of #1: Well, I’m glad we’re not there anymore.
+But also a feeling of #2: how did we let this happen?